 All MemberMouse accounts come with a complimentary staging license.
-Our staging licenses cannot be used for commercial purposes and are limited to 100 members, but otherwise have no restrictions.
+Our staging licenses cannot be used for commercial purposes and are limited to 100 members.
+There is no ability for recurring billing.
+Other than that, they have no restrictions.
 Just let us know what the WordPress Site URL is on your staging site and we'll set up the license for that URL.
 If you're developing locally, make sure it's not just

 http://localhost.
 It should be something that will be unique across all customers like